More software projects have gone awry for lack of calendar time than for all other causes combined.

 DEADLINE AS ESTIMATED DATE OF COMPLETION (EDC)

 The solution lies in realizing that a deadline is nothing more that an estimate which has a probability of happening sometime in future.
 A more helpful term for deadline is Estimated Date of Completion (EDC).
-When a project manager estimates a deadline for a milestone, he or she is actually estimating a date for completion of a project milestone, the EDC.
+When project managers estimate a deadline for a milestone, they are actually estimating a date for completion of a project milestone, the EDC.
 Taking a cue from Program Evaluation and Review Technique (PERT) model for project management, there are three estimates for EDC, viz.,

 Figure 2: The Optimistic, Most Likely, Pessimistic and Expected Times for Project Completion